How to Change Spark Plugs

 Spark plugs fire constantly and wear down over driving time, reducing their efficiency.
-Spark plug replacement can be challenging on some vehicles engines.
+Spark plug replacements can be challenging on some vehicles engines.
 The greatest challenges you’ll face is accessibility and sticking components such as when removing the spark plug wires or ignition coils/boots and unscrewing the spark plugs.
 Some spark plugs can be difficult to reach and require removal of the upper plenum/intake manifold.
 In these cases, a new plenum gasket will be needed.
 Check the Repair Guide for your specific vehicle and engine.

 Park your vehicle on a flat, dry surface and ensure the engine is cool.
 Clean the engine area of any dirt and debris to prevent anything from falling into the engine cylinder during spark plug replacement.
 Additionally, you may want to disconnect the battery (negative post only).
 Check the vehicle repair guide or other resources to ensure no damage will occur if the battery is disconnected for any length of time or if any modules or other items would need to be reprogrammed.
 Ensure the positive and negative terminals do not become crossed with a foreign object such a hand ratchet and cause a dangerous short circuit.